Last updated: May 4, 2026

 All WV Commercial Pesticide Applicator License applicants must pass:

-- General Standards exam — covers pesticide safety, label reading, equipment calibration, environmental protection, and WV regulations
+- General Standards exam — Covers pesticide safety, label reading, equipment calibration, environmental and water protection, WV regulations, and personal protective equipment

-- Category 3: Forest Pest Control (if performing tree/forestry work)
+- Category 3: Forest Pest Control — For tree and forestry work

 Exam logistics: